Properties of the electronics of the scale

 I glued two of these buttons using cyan acrylate glue onto the button support and applied some wires:

 Weight controller PCB

 During testing of the weight cell and its HX711 PCB I noticed, that the board is extremely sensitive to changes of the resistance of some parts.
-In fact, I had bad difficulties to get a stable output signal - the dirift was quite high.
-And I noticed by breathing upon the circuit the values changed dramatically.
+In fact, I had bad difficulties to get a stable output signal – the drift was quite high.
+Also I noticed, by breathing upon the circuit, the values changed dramatically.
 So I decided to cover the complete PCB with some transparent paint.
 After that the drift became very small.